13 - PE Authenticode

 iPhone:~ root#

-• Expose a high-level API (Python) as well as a (more or less) low-level API (C++)
+• Exposing both a high-level API (Python) and a low-level API (C++).

-• Few dependencies so that the static version of LIEF does not need external libraries [5].
+• Minimizing dependencies so that the static version of LIEF does not require external libraries [5].

 $ otool -L pe_authenticode_check